dvrpc/DVRPC-VisionEval-Inputs-Preparation/README.md

 This file supplies data for vehicle related taxes and is used in the CalculateVehicleOperatingCost module.

+*Not sure where to locate

 #azone_vehicle_access_times.csv

 This file supplies data for vehicle access and egress time and is used in the CalculateVehicleOperatingCost module.

+- Access refers to ?
+- Egress: time is takes to exit vehicle

 #bzone_transit_service.csv